mateothegreat/devops.black/docs/getting-started/life.md

 ---
-title: A day in the life
+title: A day in the life..
 ---